Skip to content

 🚫 What to avoid

-• driving one-handed during active steering
+• Driving one-handed during active steering

-• resting your hand at the top of the wheel
+• Resting your hand at the top of the wheel

-• hooking your thumb inside the wheel rim
+• Hooking your thumb inside the wheel rim

-• letting go of the wheel completely during turns
+• Letting go of the wheel completely during turns

 🧠 Why this matters

-Proper hand position and technique:
+Proper hand position and steering technique:

 • improves steering precision